TurkeyMcMac/shifter_tool/README.md

 the pistons from [Mesecons][2].
 It actually uses the API of `mesecons_mvps`, meaning that it is quite compatible with other mods (the API is widely used.)

+To push a node, left-click the face you want to push while wielding the shifter.
+To pull the node, right-click the face instead.

 ## Licenses

 ### Source code